mattjahrgut/static-site/src/content/blog.md

-# Blog
+# Cat Blog

-Welcome to my blog!
-Here you'll find thoughts, tutorials, and updates.
+Welcome to the purr-fect blog for cat lovers!
+Here you'll find everything feline - from care tips to adorable stories.

 ## Recent Posts

-- [My First Blog Post](/blog-post-1.html) - Getting started with static sites
-- [Learning Web Development](/blog-post-2.html) - My journey into web development
+{{BLOG_POSTS_LIST}}

 ## About This Blog

-This blog is built with Markdown, making it easy to write and maintain.
-Each post is a simple Markdown file that gets converted to HTML during the build process.

-## Writing Process

-1. Create a new Markdown file
-2. Write your content
-3. Run the build script
-4. Your post is live!
+This blog celebrates our feline friends with heartwarming stories, practical care tips, and insights into the wonderful world of cats.
+Each post is crafted with love for our whiskered companions.

+## What You'll Find

+- **Cat Care Tips**: Expert advice on keeping your cat healthy and happy
+- **Behavior Insights**: Understanding why cats do what they do
+- **Fun Stories**: Heartwarming tales from the cat community
+- **Product Reviews**: The best toys, food, and accessories for cats

 ---

-*More posts coming soon...*
+*More meow-some content coming soon...*